PathOfBuildingCommunity/PathOfBuilding/CONTRIBUTING.md

 1. Add a new remote repository and name it `upstream`.

        git remote add upstream https://github.com/PathOfBuildingCommunity/PathOfBuilding.git
-2. Verify that adding the remote worked by running the last command again.
+2. Verify that adding the remote worked.

        git remote -v
 3. Fetch all branches and their commits from upstream.